-The test is divided into two response sections, a typed response section and a video response section.
+The test is divided into two response sections, a video response section and a typed response section.

 The video response section asks you to respond verbally through video to two word-based scenarios and four video-based scenarios.

-After being presented with a scenario, you will be asked three open-ended questions.
-For each question, you are allotted one minute to record a video response.
+After being presented with a scenario, you will be asked two open-ended questions.
+You are allotted one minute to record a video response to each question.
 After the one minute is up, your response is automatically uploaded, and you are not able to review or change your answer.

 2. Review Practice Passages

 Practice for Casper with sample questions.
 The scenarios and their corresponding questions are just like the real thing, so get familiar with them.
-You can find sample Casper questions on the Altus Suite website for free.
+You can find sample Casper questions on the Acuity Insights website for free.

 For reference, this is an example of a word-based Casper scenario.